lubuntu-team/manual/source/2/2.2/2.2.1/libreoffice.rst

 Chapter 2.2.1 LibreOffice
 =========================

-LibreOffice is an open source full office suite.
+LibreOffice is the default open source full office suite for Lubuntu.
 In the menu there are shortcuts to different LibreOffice applications and your recently used files.

 Usage
 ------